Cerebral Aneurysm Treatment Cost in India

 Helpful – Brain Tumor Surgery Cost in India

-What is the Treatment Available for Cerebral Aneurysms?
+What Is the Treatment Available for Cerebral Aneurysms?

 In order to treat problematic aneurysms, blood vessels must be repaired.
 A neurosurgeon will need to operate on this.
 There are two typical ways to treat a burst brain aneurysm:

-Aneurysm clipping: This surgical treatment stops the aneurysm in its tracks.
+This surgical treatment stops the aneurysm in its tracks.
 In order to reach the brain aneurysm, a neurosurgeon must remove a portion of the skull.
 The surgeon finds the blood artery that supplies the aneurysm with blood.
 The blood supply to the neck is then shut off by placing a small metal clip over it.
 It lessens the pressure on the aneurysm and prevents blood from entering it.
 This stops it from expanding or rupturing further.
 The location, size, and general health of the patient are among the parameters that determine whether this procedure can be done on a patient.

-Endovascular coiling or embolization: This method is less invasive than surgical clipping.
+This method is less invasive than surgical clipping.
 A catheter, a hollow plastic tube, is inserted into a groin artery and guided through the body to the aneurysm by a surgeon or interventional neurologist.
 Coil embolization involves filling the aneurysm with latex or soft metal coils made of platinum wires.
 As a result, the aneurysm is shielded from blood flow and is less likely to burst.

 Flow diversion devices are an additional endovascular therapeutic option.
 To stop blood from flowing into the aneurysm, this technique involves inserting a tiny stent or flexible mesh tube, similar to those used to treat heart blockages, into the artery.
 In a treatment similar to coil embolization, the surgeon inserts a catheter into an artery, often in the groin, and directs it through the body to the artery feeding the aneurysm.
 Large aneurysms that cannot be treated with surgical clipping or platinum coil embolization are treated with this technique.

 India has significantly lower healthcare costs than other countries.
 Furthermore, the quality of the medical services and treatment provided there is on par with that of the best hospitals in the world.
-Even without taking into account the expenditures of travel, lodging, and meals, Cerebral Aneurysm cost in India starts from
+Even without taking into account the expenditures of travel, lodging, and meals, Cerebral Aneurysm cost in India starts from 3000 – 4000 USD

 The entire cost of a Cerebral Aneurysm in India can vary depending on a number of criteria, such as